 In pairs, can they create Fib Test for each other and give correct true/false responses? (the Fib Test is where one student makes up three statements on the topic, one of which is incorrect.
 Then they ask the other student if the statement is true or false.
+Extension activities their structure, where they can be found, how they affect humans or animals, whether that is in a useful or harmful way and what do they need to multiply/grow

-Extension activities On the British Society for Immunology website, there are instructions on how to make an origami virus.
+On the British Society for Immunology website, there are instructions on how to make an origami virus.
 This is more complicated, but some students may like to give it a go!
 Divide the class into groups of 3-4 students.
 Each group should research and create a poster on one of the following topics: Choose a specific bacteria or virus. eg: influenza, salmonella.
 Each poster should include: